War of the Underworld is exactly what people mean when they say “Look pretty and do as little as possible.”

-There is sakuga in every episode, the fight choreography is better than ever, the and the artwork is vibrant.
-As for the writing, it is mediocre at best.
-Where the narrative shines is its premise: The Underworld is a hellish land cloaked in a warm aura radiating from the blood-red sky.
-Flatter than an ocean, it is comprised of dirt and no vegetation as far as the eye can see.
-Divided by a valley of stone are humans on one side and the Dark Territory on the other.
+There is sakuga in every episode, the artwork is vibrant, and the fight choreography is better than ever.
+As for the writing, it is hasn’t improved much over Sword Art Online’s previous seasons.
+Where the narrative shines is its premise: The underworld is a hellish land cloaked in a warm aura radiating from the blood-red sky.
+Flatter than an ocean, it is a wasteland populated with no vegetation as far as the eye can see.
+Divided by a valley of stone are humans on one side and monsters in the Dark Territory on the other.

-In real life where the A.L.I.C.E. simulation is operated, a group of terrorists invade the game; they overthrow an empire of monsters then march them into a war against the good guys to kill Kirito—who is in a vegetative state for the duration of this season.
-The terroists enter the game as generals of the monster army.
-For some reason, the army is already fully formed.
+In real life where the A.L.I.C.E. simulation is operated, a group of terrorists invade the game; they overthrow an empire of monsters then march them into a war to kill the good guys and Kirito—who is in a vegetative state for the duration of this season.
+The terrorists enter the game as generals of the monster army, it all plays out like a shlocky imitation of Matrix 3.
 Once again, the script is overwritten as hell.
 There are so many buzzwords and names that you’ll need flashcards to keep track of them.
 Before the titular War begins, every single character who isn’t a CGI soldier gets a close-up with a name tag.
 About twenty of them were introduced before anyone drew a sword.
 We only needed the name tags because the setting is so underwritten.
 With the bare minimum world-building, there is suddenly an all-out war and we’re expected to follow along.
 There are only two people on either side you have a reason to care about.
 Alice and a wheel-chair bound potato, and the two bad guys they’re fighting against.

 Any moments of self-sacrifice or emotional death ring hollow.
 Every tearjerker moment felt 100% like emotional manipulation, but I can’t say they made me feel nothing.
 When the music cuts out, the scene fades to washed-out colors, and all that’s left is a close-up of someone with tears streaming down their faces, it is almost moving.
 Almost.
 A cowardly knight got a sad flashback that explained his personality, it should have been sad, but he was so irrelevant that it evoked no emotion.
 The moment at least made him less one dimensional.
 However, it’s immediately undercut because he suddenly becomes a fearless badass.
 And that’s the best character development we’ve got.
 A few of the knights got half-episodes like that guy; I’ll admit, these moments of introspection paired with an electric guitar riff and breathtaking sakuga were awesome.